ember-learn/ember-blog/content/inside-fastboot-the-road-to-server-side-rendering.md

 While the vast majority of the subsequent code was resilient to environments without a DOM, the feature detection and helpful assertion messages ("you're using an old version of jQuery") was sloppy because it historically wasn't expecting to run in Node.

 To address this issue, we moved all top-level assumptions into [an `environment` abstraction](https://github.com/emberjs/ember.js/blob/master/packages/ember-metal/lib/environment.js).
-If you look at it, it's really boring; it just lets top-level code throughout the framework quickly short-circuit if basic DOM facilities are missing.
+If you look at it, it's really boring; it lets top-level code throughout the framework quickly short-circuit if basic DOM facilities are missing.

 ## The Container and Session